-Test documentation helps in defining the overall process and helping the testing team to achieve the maximum test coverage.
-As all the documents about the test cases, test results and test cycles are present, testers can easily find out the test coverage after every target.
+Test documentation helps define the overall process and help the testing team achieve the maximum test coverage.
+As all the documents about the test cases, test results and test cycles are present; testers can easily find out the test coverage after every target.

 2. Reaching product deadlines

-All the data related to the testing status of the project is easily visible to all the team members and the team lead reminding each of them about the project’s current status and reaching deadlines.
+All the data related to the project’s testing status is easily visible to all the team members and the team lead, reminding each of them about the project’s current status and reaching deadlines.

 3. Provides good training to freshers

-Having well-prepared test documentation of the project not only helps the testing team in their work but also serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real-time.
+Having well-prepared test documentation of the project helps the testing team in their work and serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real-time.